 Education lays the foundation of a nation’s social prosperity and economic development along with empowering the individuals in India.
-With the intention to build a sound education system in India, Government launched the Right to Free and Compulsory Education (RTE) Act in 2009.
+With the intention to build a sound education system in India, the Government launched the Right to Free and Compulsory Education (RTE) Act in 2009.

 Here is a tribute to Anita Kaul IAS, the hardworking officer who played a major part in refining the elementary education system in India.

 - Her passion for public service was coordinated only by her sense of realism.

-She did her Master in Linguistics from Jawaharlal Nehru University, Delhi, and a degree in German from Fergusson College, Pune.
+- She did her Masters in Linguistics from Jawaharlal Nehru University, Delhi, and also has a degree in German from Fergusson College, Pune.

-Her work as the deputy secretary in the Department of Culture and Department of Education earned her much appreciation.
+- Her work as the deputy secretary in the Department of Culture and Department of Education earned her much appreciation.

-It was during her time in the Ministry of Human Resource Development she played an essential role in introducing and implementing the RTE Act (Right to education).
+- It was during her time in the Ministry of Human Resource Development she played an essential role in introducing and implementing the RTE Act (Right to education).
 This Act made the provision of education to all children in the age group 6 –14 years in India, a fundamental right.

 - She was recognized for her people-centric schemes, evidence-based policy framing, and laborious program evaluations.
 Her administrative skill fetched her extensive respect in the official circles.

-Apart from RTE Act, she also introduced many other schemes that made a significant contribution towards the enhancement of the quantity and quality of education in the India.
-She developed Nali Kali (play and learn) in 1995 as part of a small UNICEF-assisted pilot project in Mysore district.
-She played a vital part in Nali Kali, a scheme that allowed children to learn at their own pace and without the fear of disappointment into primary schools of Karnataka.
+- Apart from RTE Act, she also introduced many other schemes that made a significant contribution towards the enhancement of the quantity and quality of education in India.